 The published literature working on topological road-boundary detection is very limited.
-Most of existing works focus on the analogy problem: line-shaped object detection, such as road lane, curb and network detection \cite{mattyus2017deeproadmapper,batra2019improved,bastani2018roadtracer,tan2020vecroad,homayounfar2019dagmapper,belli2019image,zhxu2021icurb}.
+Most of existing works focus on the analogy problem: line-shaped object detection, such as road-lane, road-curb and road-network detection \cite{mattyus2017deeproadmapper,batra2019improved,bastani2018roadtracer,tan2020vecroad,homayounfar2019dagmapper,belli2019image,zhxu2021icurb}.
 They can be generally divided into two categories: segmentation-based solutions and graph-based solutions.
 A typical pipeline of the former is first using semantic segmentation to get rough detection results, and then performing heuristic post-processing algorithms on the segmentation maps to refine the results.
-While the latter directly finds the graph structure for the line-shaped objects through iterative graph growing.
-With the great advancement of artificial intelligence, deep-learning technologies are adopted by the existing methods, and great superiority over traditional algorithms is demonstrated.
-However, deep-learning methods require large-scale datasets to train a model.
-To the best of our knowledge, there is no publicly available dataset for road boundary detection in BEV images, which hinders the research process in this area.
-So in this paper, we build a large-scale benchmark dataset, named \textit{Topo-boundary}, for road boundary detection.
-Our dataset is derived from the \textit{NYC Planimetric Database} \cite{nyc_dataset}.
+The latter directly finds the graph structure for the line-shaped objects through iterative graph growing.
+With the great advancement of artificial intelligence, deep-learning technologies are adopted by current existing methods, and great superiority over traditional algorithms is achieved.
+However, deep-learning-based methods require large-scale datasets to train a model.
+To the best of our knowledge, there is still no publicly available datasets for road-boundary detection in BEV images, which hinders the research process in this area.
+This motivates us to build a large-scale benchmark dataset, named \textit{Topo-boundary}, for road-boundary detection.